 Where individuals live, and how this area changes over time, is shaped by the behavior of these individuals (Martin, 1998).
-It has been argued that behavioral flexibility, the ability to change behavior when circumstances change (see Mikhalevich et al., 2017 for theoretical 44 background on our flexibility definition), plays an important role in the ability of a species to 45 rapidly expand their geographic range (Chow et al., 2016; Griffin & Guez, 2014; e.g., Lefebvre 46 et al., 1997; Sol et al., 2002, 2005, 2007; Sol & Lefebvre, 2003).
-One specific behavior where 47 flexibility could be crucial at the expanding edge of a population range is dispersal (Bocedi et 48 al., 2014; Simmons & Thomas, 2004), the movement individuals show from the place they were 49 born to the place they reproduce.
-Here, we determine whether we can infer flexible changes 50 in dispersal behavior in a population at the edge of a rapidly expanding avian species.
-51
+It has been argued that behavioral flexibility, the ability to change behavior when circumstances change (see Mikhalevich et al., 2017 for theoretical background on our flexibility definition), plays an important role in the ability of a species to rapidly expand 45 their geographic range (Chow et al., 2016; Griffin & Guez, 2014; e.g., Lefebvre et al., 1997; Sol 46 et al., 2002, 2005, 2007; Sol & Lefebvre, 2003).
+One specific behavior where flexibility could 47 be crucial at the expanding edge of a population range is dispersal, the movement individuals 48 show from the place they were born to the place they reproduce.
+At the edge, individuals 49 might have to travel different distances to reach suitable habitat than nearer the core of their 50 range (Simmons & Thomas, 2004) or coordinate to move to a place where they can find a mate 51 (Bocedi et al., 2014).
+Here, we determine whether we can infer flexible changes in dispersal 52 behavior in a population at the edge of a rapidly expanding avian species.
+53

-There are two flexible changes in dispersal behavior that could be expected at the edge of 52 a population's geographic range because they are linked to the expansion rate.
-First, some individuals might disperse longer distances than they would in more established populations 54 (Trakhtenbrot et al., 2005).
-Such increased dispersal distances could facilitate movement across 55 uninhabitable environments and bring together a larger number of individuals from different 56 areas within the original range.
+There are two flexible changes in dispersal behavior that could be expected at the edge of a population's geographic range because they are linked to the expansion rate.
+First, some individuals might disperse longer distances than they would in more established populations (Trakhtenbrot et al., 2005).
+Such increased dispersal distances could facilitate movement across uninhabitable environments and bring together a larger number of individuals from different areas within the original range.
 Second, there might be changes in sex-specific dispersal.
-57 In most animal populations, individuals of one sex tend to disperse less than individuals of 58 the opposite sex (Pusey, 1987).
-This sex bias in dispersal could limit expansion into novel 59 areas, particularly if females do not disperse but remain close to the place they were born (Miller et al., 2011; Santini et al., 2025).
-Shorter dispersal distances in females would reduce expansion rates because most individuals in a novel area would be male vagrants, slowing the establishment of breeding populations in the range edge, thereby limiting further movements beyond the current range edge.
-Accordingly, an extension of a species' range might occur more rapidly if individuals at the edge of a range show flexibility in sex specific dispersal biases with individuals of both sexes dispersing farther.
+In most animal populations, individuals of one sex tend to disperse less than individuals of the opposite sex (Pusey, 1987).
+This sex bias in dispersal could limit expansion into novel areas, particularly if females do not disperse but remain close to the place they were born (Miller et al., 2011; Santini et al., 2025).
+Shorter dispersal distances in females would reduce expansion rates because most individuals in a novel area would be male vagrants, whereas females and their offspring would remain in or closer to the range core.
+Reduced dispersal of females slows the establishment of breeding populations in the range edge, thereby limiting further movements beyond the current range edge.
+Accordingly, an extension of a range might occur more rapidly in species in which individuals show flexibility in sex specific dispersal biases, with individuals of both sexes dispersing farther at the edge of the range.